gocodebox/lifterlms/.github/CONTRIBUTING.md

 + When committing, reference your issue (if present) and include a note about the fix.
 Use [GitHub auto-references](https://help.github.com/en/articles/autolinked-references-and-urls).
 + Push the changes to your fork.
-+ Submit a pull request to the 'trunk' branch of the LifterLMS repo.
++ Submit a pull request to the 'dev' branch of the LifterLMS repo.
 + We'll review all pull requests, and make suggestions and changes if necessary.
 We're newly open source and supporting users and customers and our own internal pull requests and releases will take priority over pull requests from the community.
 Please be patient!

 #### Preserving Public API Signatures